 How many people can you carry?

-USCG allows us to carry up to six passengers plus crew at this time.
+USCG allows us to carry up to six passengers plus crew.

 Are children allowed?

-Yes, children are allowed.
+Yes, children are allowed in the day time hours.
+After 5PM we offer adult only harbor tours.
 Please advise us 24 hours prior to your cruise on how many children you are bringing so that we can accommodate them with proper life jackets.
 Children under 12 must always wear a life jacket.
 A child counts towards the six-person capacity.
+Adult supervision is required at all times and running is not allowed.

 Do you operate in the rain?